ayazhankadessova/studyNotes/README.md

 ![ayazhan-studyNotes](https://github.com/user-attachments/assets/3a9a0f69-475c-44e6-89d1-8eed1cbac351)

-## <a id="about"></a>📖 About
+## 📖 About

 ### studyNotes

 studyNotes is a platform designed to assist teams in effectively **allocating tasks** during group projects.
 The application features a structured team hierarchy, where every team has a designated Leader, Vice-Leader, and regular members.

 Each team member can:

 - create new tasks,
 - assign them to other team members,
 - add detailed descriptions,